er5995/music-rec/README.md

 ## How it works

-User selects one of seven preset mood cards or enters their own mood/moment, Claude interprets the input and returns five track recommendations as structured JSON, Spotify fetches the real track data, and the app renders the final results.
+User selects one of seven preset mood cards or enters their own mood/moment, Claude interprets the input and returns five track recommendations as structured JSON, Spotify fetches the real track preview data, and the app renders the final results.

 Two API calls, sequential, about 2 seconds end to end.